tylertierney/web_scraper/README.md

-# Getting Started with Create React App
+# CNN Web Scraper

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses CNN Lite to aggregate daily news headlines.
+Users are provided with filtering and social media sharing options.

-## Available Scripts
+## Tools used to create this project

-In the project directory, you can run:
+React, Node JS, Chakra UI.